ibm-cloud-docs/vmware-service/tutorials/vmwaas-ovftool.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Using OVFTool to import VMs to {{site.data.keyword.vmware-service_short}}
+# Using OVFTool to import VMs to {{site.data.keyword.vcf-aas}}
 {: #vmwaas-ovftool}
 {: toc-content-type="tutorial"}
 {: toc-services="vmware-service"}
 {: toc-completion-time="30m"}

-The {{site.data.keyword.vmware-service_full}} VMware Cloud Director is a powerful platform to manage virtualized resources and to facilitate the creation of flexible cloud environments.
+The {{site.data.keyword.vmware-service-full}} is a powerful platform to manage virtualized resources and to facilitate the creation of flexible cloud environments.
 The VMware Open Virtualization Format Tool (OVFTool) simplifies the tasks of deploying and configuring virtual appliances within the VMware Cloud Director system.

 This tutorial provides an overview of using OVFTool to manage virtual appliances on VMware Cloud Director.

 ## Objectives
 {: #vmwaas-ovftool-objectives}

-The objective of this tutorial is to demonstrate the basic steps to import an OVA image from your on-premises environment into a {{site.data.keyword.vmware-service_short}} single-tenant or multitenant instance after initial provisioning.
+The objective of this tutorial is to demonstrate the basic steps to import an OVA image from your on-premises environment into a {{site.data.keyword.vcf-aas-full}} single-tenant or multitenant instance after initial provisioning.

-This tutorial takes approximately 20-30 minutes to complete and assumes that a [{{site.data.keyword.vmware-service_short}} instance](/docs/vmwaresolutions?topic=vmwaresolutions-tenant-ordering) and [a virtual data center (VDC)](/docs/vmwaresolutions?topic=vmwaresolutions-vdc-adding) are provisioned.
+This tutorial takes approximately 20-30 minutes to complete and assumes that a [{{site.data.keyword.vcf-aas}} instance](/docs/vmwaresolutions?topic=vmwaresolutions-tenant-ordering) and [a virtual data center (VDC)](/docs/vmwaresolutions?topic=vmwaresolutions-vdc-adding) are provisioned.

 In this tutorial, you will learn: